oktadev/okta-blog/_source/_posts/2019-07-10-java-microprofile-jwt-auth.md

 ## Generate A JSON Web Token

 Because the example app is an API, it expects the request to come with a valid token and will not directly provide a way for the user to log in.
 There is no login redirect flow.
 How, then, do you get a token?
-OpenID Connect Debugger to the rescue!

 {% include setup/oidcdebugger.md %}